knetikmedia/knetikcloud-csharp-net20-client/docs/DevicesApi.md

 <a name="createdevice"></a>
 # **CreateDevice**
-> ModelDeviceResource CreateDevice (ModelDeviceResource device)
+> DeviceResource CreateDevice (DeviceResource device)

 Create a device